typedb/typedb-driver-examples/commerce/bookstore/README.md

 ## Introduction

-We have imaginary online Bookstore and our script/application implements some very basic functions:
+We have an imaginary online bookstore and our script/application implements some very basic functions:

 - Search for a Book
 - Search for a User